TheSnowGuru/Market-Swarm-Agents-/tasks.md

 - [ ] **3.
 Filter Profitable Trades**
   - from the synthtic trade data we will save a df of winning trade only according to RR threshold that we set in the cli
   - Filter trades that meet profitability goal of RR
-  - Group by patterns or conditions (PnL %, duration, volatility context, feature )
+  - Group by  (PnL %, duration, volatility context, feature )

 - [ ] **4. generating optimal Trading Rules**
   - Analyze filtered trades